 giff

-giff visualizes the differences between the current HEAD and a specified branch in a git repository using a formatted
+giff visualizes the differences between the current HEAD and a specified branch in a git repository using a formatted table output in your terminal.
+The differences are displayed with color-coded additions and deletions for better readability.

 Features